Kentucky-Fried-Circuits/DataGS/README.md

 ### favicon.ico
 Little icon for web browser to display.
 Loaded from `www/favicon.ico`

+### json.html
+Simple page with links to the different files.
+Read from file system.

 ### history/YYYYMMDD.csv or history/YYYYMMDD.txt
 Logged history file from file system.
 Return as MIME type `test/csv` if the URI ends with `.csv` or as `text/plain` if the URI ends with `.txt`.